 Stop at the Phoenix Park Visitor Centre on your way and beside the Visitor Centre you’ll find a fun kids playground along with grounds to enjoy a picnic.

-You might also enjoy 10 Great Family Walks in Dublin
+You May Also Enjoy 10 Great Family Walks in Dublin

 The Waterford Greenway is a 46km off-road cycling and walking trail along an old railway line between Dungarvan and Waterford.
 There are lots of interesting places along the route with beautiful coastline views, there’s a viaduct, a tunnel and even a spectacular gorge.